+Mark Koenig, Executive VP, Investor Relations

 Ben Glisan, Managing Director and Treasurer

-Rick Causey, Executive VP and Chief Accounting Officer

 Good morning, this is Ken Lay.
 Thank you for joining us on today’s investor call.

 We decided yesterday to set up this call to address questions and concerns raised over the last few days.
 We are very disappointed with our stock price, but our businesses are performing very well, and we are conducting business as usual.
 We recognize, however, that these are uncertain times in the capital markets, and we will continue to hold additional investor calls as needed to proactively communicate essential information to all our shareholders.